rocky3xr/docs/_build/html/_sources/coinswap/swapbotsteps.rst.txt

 Detailed Instructions
 =====================

 Below are the detailed instructions for performing a successful coin swap utilizing the Swap Bot.
-These are the same instructions that you will be receiving direclty from the Swap Bot by typing the **$instructions** command when you connect to the Swap Bot.
+These are the same instructions that you will be receiving direclty from the Swap Bot by typing the **$instructions** command in the Swap Bot Discord channel.

 Each of the sentences that start with the **$** symbol are commands that you will be sending directly to the SwapBot::